 - Older Than Radio: Mr. Brocklehurst from Jane Eyre, 1847.
-He is not only the headmaster but the treasury of a charity school for girls, and he appears to relish publicly humiliating the young women in his care for such horrific sins as having naturally curly hair.
-When his own wife and daughters troop in, however, they are shown to be elaborately dressed, completely with stylish false curls.
-Even worse, Brocklehurst's insistence on the lowest-quality food contributes heartily to a typhoid epidemic that kills a large portion of the student body.
+He is not only the headmaster but the treasurer of a charity school for girls, and he appears to relish publicly humiliating the young women in his care for such horrific sins as having naturally curly hair.
+When his own wife and daughters troop in, however, they are shown to be elaborately dressed, complete with stylish false curls.
+Even worse, Brocklehurst's insistence on the lowest-quality food contributes significantly to a typhoid epidemic that kills a large portion of the student body.

 - Vice Principal Gavin Price in Joan of Arcadia.
 Semi-averted in that the literal Word of God notes that Price isn't actually evil, he just doesn't understand kids.

-- Parker Lewis of course had one of those — Grace Musso.
+- Parker Lewis Can't Lose of course had one of those — Grace Musso.
 And even she is considered better than Dr. Norman Pankow, director of the neighbouring school.

 - Rowan Atkinson as the headmaster in the "Fatal Beatings" sketch, and the roll call sketch, which had use of Punny Names.

 - President Bates on 15/Love was often treated as this by the students, and did have a tendency towards allowing students like Sunny, who had major financial backing, to get away with murder.
 That said, he was really more of a Manipulative Bastard/Stern Teacher cross, and it showed.